Robbie Fowler: North Queensland Fury

 Shortly after his arrival in Australia, it was reported in the British media that Fowler would be making a swift return to his homeland and sign for League One side Tranmere Rovers, who had just appointed Fowler's former Liverpool teammate John Barnes as manager.
 However, Fowler was quick to dismiss talk of a quick return to England.
 When Barnes was dismissed three months later, it was reported that Tranmere had approached Fowler about becoming player-manager, but these reports too were dismissed.

-Controversy erupted around Fowler after he reportedly refused to play against the Brisbane Roar on 23 January after being named on the interchange bench for the clash.
-He, however, returned to the starting line up for two of the last three games of the season.
 Fowler ended the season collecting a hat-trick of awards at the club's end-of-season awards night, he was awarded the club's Player of the Year, Players' Player of the Year and the Golden Boot as top goal scorer.
 On 15 June 2010, Fowler confirmed that he was taking legal action over the ending of his playing contract with North Queensland Fury.
 He was suing the Fury and Football Federation Australia, which took over the running of the club.